1. Kids only want to write a paper once.

 The writer does the same thing with ideas, words, and sentences—removing, replacing, arranging and rearranging, adding colorful touches—until the final composition is as pleasing to the eye as a well-arranged scrapbook page.

-4. Pre-writing activities teach valuable skills, but they don’t teach independent writing.
-Use writing games, prompts, and pre-writing exercises to warm your kids up before the “real” writing begins.
+Though pre-writing activities teach valuable skills, they’re just a small part of the writing process.
+Instead, use writing games, journaling prompts, and pre-writing exercises to warm your kids up before the “real” writing begins.

 As often as possible, give your child a say in choosing a topic.
 When a student is passionate about hockey, horses, World War II, or Lord of the Rings, you’ll get more (and better) writing from him because he has a vested interest in the subject matter.

 And there’s no way around this.
 Of course, in a classroom, teachers just don’t have enough time to devote to thorough writing instruction.
 But if you’re homeschooling, you have the luxury of helping your kids nurture a writing assignment from start to finish.

 When writing with kids, there are no shortcuts.
 But time, patience, parent involvement, and helpful analogies can smooth the way!